Effects of Radiation on Semiconductors

 3. DD (Displacement Damage)

-Displacement Damage (DD) occurs within the semiconductor bulk, unlike TID which is limited to surfaces or interfaces.
-DD causes volumetric damage that affects the entire device, leading to changes in electrical, optical, and thermal properties and potentially degrading performance or functionality.
-DD evaluation is typically done using neutrons.
+Displacement Damage (DD) affects the semiconductor bulk, whereas TID primarily impacts surfaces and interfaces.
+DD introduces defects throughout the entire bulk that change electrical, optical, and thermal properties and can degrade performance or functionality.
+DD evaluation is typically performed using neutrons.

 • Reduced carrier lifetime and mobility